|Vicka Mijatovic speaking to pilgrims at the Pope John Paul II Orphanage|

 Our Lady's message of "wearing something blessed" is of great significance for us on our earthly pilgrimage because it specifically deals with how we can better protect ourselves against Satan.
 Our Lady has communicated to Vicka that Satan works very hard to disturb our prayers and take away our peace.
 To remedy this, Our Lady has told Vicka that the strongest weapon in our hands against Satan is the Rosary.
 In addition, Our Lady recommends that we wear something blessed, "Dear Children!
 Today I call you to place more blessed objects in your homes and that everyone put some blessed objects on their person.
 Bless all the objects and thus Satan will attack you less because you will have armour against him."
 (July 18, 1985)

-You might be asking yourself, what specific blessed medal or object would properly comply with Our Lady's recommendation.
-To help you make an appropriate selection, there are many approved and well known medals and objects, long established within the Church.
-I would like to recommend three in particular: the Miraculous Medal, the Brown Scapular and the St. Benedict medal.
-Anyone one of these objects suffices to meet the requirements from Our Lady and if you so chose to, you could wear all three.
+You might be clear as to what blessed objects to add to your home—a statue of Our Lady, an image of the Sacred Heart of Jesus, a crucifix—but not very clear about what to place on your body; that is, what medal or object would properly comply with Our Lady's recommendation.
+Although there are many approved objects and medals that one could choose from, long established in the Church, I would respectfully recommend three in particular: the Miraculous Medal, the Brown Scapular, and the Saint Benedict Medal.
+Anyone one of these objects will suffice and if you so choose to, you could wear all three!

-The specific meaning of each side of the medal has been referenced from the Association of The Miraculous Medal, a Vincentian Community in Missouri, a generous group that offers a free Miraculous Medal to visitors at their site:
+The specific meaning of each side of the medal has been referenced from the Association of The Miraculous Medal; a Vincentian Community in Missouri that generously offers a free Miraculous Medal to visitors at their site

-- Front - Our Lady is standing on a globe, as Queen of Heaven and Earth, crushing the head of a serpent beneath her feet.
-The crushing of the serpent is to proclaim Satan and all his followers are helpless before her (Gn 3:15).
-The year 1830 marks the year of the medal's commission to St. Catherine.
+- Front: Our Lady is standing on a globe, as Queen of Heaven and Earth, crushing the head of a serpent beneath her feet.
+The crushing of the serpent is to proclaim that Satan and all his followers are helpless before Her (Gn 3:15).
+The year 1830, marks the year of the medal's commission to Saint Catherine.
 The reference to Mary conceived without sin supports the dogma of the Immaculate Conception of Mary.

-- Back - There are twelve stars, one for each Apostle, who represent the entire Church as it surrounds Mary.
-The cross symbolizes Christ Our Redeemer, and our redemption, with the bar under the cross, a sign of the earth.
-The “M” stands for Mary, which illustrates Mary’s close involvement with Jesus and our world.
+- Back: There are twelve stars, one for each Apostle, who represent the entire Church as it surrounds Mary.
+The cross symbolizes Christ Our Redeemer and our redemption; the bar under the cross is a sign of the earth.
+The “M” stands for Mary, which illustrates Mary’s close involvement with Jesus and Her mission in the world.
 The two hearts represent the love of Jesus and that of Mary.

-For further reading on the Miraculous Medal, I would also recommend Father Robert J. Billett, C.M.F. article, St. Catherine Labouré and the Miraculous Medal - The Virgin Mary inaugurates the Marian Era.
-If you do decide to obtain a Miraculous Medal, you will need to make an appointment with a priest for its investiture, a special blessing.
+For further reading on the Miraculous Medal, I would also recommend Father Robert J. Billett's article, St. Catherine Labouré and the Miraculous Medal.
+If you do decide to obtain a Miraculous Medal, you will need to make an appointment with a priest for its investiture: a special blessing.

-- Scapular Promise - Wearing the Brown Scapular is a physical confirmation in one's confidence in the intercession of Our Lady to obtain for those who wear it, the grace of final perseverance or a "happy death."
+- Scapular Promise: Wearing the Brown Scapular is a physical confirmation in one's confidence in the intercession of Our Lady to obtain for those who wear it, the grace of final perseverance or a "happy death."
 The two general conditions necessary to obtain this benefit are: first, one must honour Mary by wearing the Scapular faithfully until death and two, endeavour to sincerely lead a Catholic life.
-The revelation of this promise was made by Our Lady to St. Simon Stock, Prior General of the Carmelites (1247-1265), whom she communicated to and stated that all who wear the Scapular will not suffer the eternal flames of hell.
+The revelation of this promise was made by Our Lady to Saint Simon Stock, Prior General of the Carmelites (1247-1265), during which She stated that all who wear the Scapular will not suffer the eternal flames of Hell.
 This assurance by Our Lady has become known as the Scapular Promise.

-- Sabbatine Privilege - Our Lady's aid may be confidently expected in purgatory for those who have worn the Scapular and fulfilled two other conditions: the first, the practice of chastity according to one's state of life and two, the daily recitation of the Little Office of the Blessed Virgin.
-The second condition, praying the Little Office of the Blessed Virgin can be commuted, that is substituted with other prayers, typically five decades of the Rosary or some other pious practice such as fasting.
+- Sabbatine Privilege: Our Lady's aid may be confidently expected in Purgatory for those who have worn the Scapular and fulfilled two other conditions: the first, the practice of chastity according to one's state of life and two, the daily recitation of the Little Office of the Blessed Virgin.
+The second condition, praying the Little Office of the Blessed Virgin can be commuted; that is, substituted with other prayers, typically five decades of the Rosary or some other pious practice such as fasting.
 This commute must be given by a Catholic priest.
-A similar commute can be given to substitute the abstinence of meat on Wednesday and Fridays, an original form of penance associated with this devotion and forms part of living a Catholic life together with prayer.
-The specific aid that one can be assured of from Mary is that after death, upon the first Saturday, one will be released from purgatory.
-This release from purgatory on the first Saturday is the Sabbatine Privilege.
+A similar commute can be given to substitute the abstinence of meat on Wednesday and Fridays; an original form of penance associated with this devotion and forms part of living a Catholic life together with prayer.
+The specific aid that one can be assured of from Mary is that after death, upon the first Saturday, one will be released from Purgatory.
+This release from Purgatory on the first Saturday is referred to as, the Sabbatine Privilege.

 |St. Benedict Medal (Jubilee Medal of 1880)|